 The strength of subsidence heating itself is determined by two factors: the subsidence velocity and the stratification of the valley atmosphere.
-On 21 and 22 August, the average gradients of potential temperature in the valley atmosphere at 0800 UTC are of comparable magnitude (around $0.004 \ Km^{-1}$ ), but the subsidence velocity is higher on 21 August ( $0.05 \ ms^{-1}$ ) than on 22 August ( $0.03 \ ms^{-1}$ ), explaining the stronger subsidence heating on 21 August.
-Comparable subsidence velocities are found on 22 and 25 August, but 25 August is much more stably stratified ( $0.0066 \ Km^{-1}$ ).
-Due to the larger vertical gradient of potential temperature, 25 August experiences more subsidence heating than 22 August.
-To quantify the effect of subsidence heating in the general case, it would be necessary to analyze the factors determining the strength of the slope flows and thus of subsidence velocity.
-This has not been done here, but aspects such as Bowen ratio, stability (Whiteman et al. 2004) and the mixing of momentum from the top of the valley (Egger 1990) are expected to be of importance in this context.
+On 21 and 22 August, the average gradients of potential temperature in the valley atmosphere at 0800 UTC are of comparable magnitude (around 0.004 K m-1), but the subsidence velocity is higher on 21 (0.05 m s-1) than on 22 (0.03 m s^{-1}) August, explaining the stronger subsidence heating on 21 August.
+Comparable subsidence velocities are found on 22 and 25 August, but 25 August is much more stably stratified (0.0066 K m^{-1}).
+Because of the larger vertical gradient of potential temperature, 25 August experiences more subsidence heating than does 22 August.
+To quantify the effect of subsidence heating in the general case, it would be necessary to analyze the factors that determine the strength of the slope flows and thus of subsidence velocity.
+Such an analysis has not been done here, but aspects such as Bowen ratio, stability (Whiteman et al. 2004), and mixing of momentum from the top of the valley (Egger 1990) are expected to be of importance in this context.